-To determine the render order of an object, first you need to check the Render Order value of the camera that is rendering the object.
-The camera’s Render Order value determines the render order of the cameras in the Scene panel.
+To determine the render order of an object in a render group, you should first check the Render Order property of the camera that is rendering the object.
+The camera’s render order determines the render order of the cameras in the Scene panel.

-The camera with the largest larger render order value will render last.
+The camera with the largest render order value in its render group will render last.

 Object’s Sorting Order

-You must then set Sorting Order of the object to determine the render order of the objects that share the same camera.
+You must then set Sorting Order of the object to determine the render order of the objects that share the same camera in a render group.
 You can also use Auto Sorting, which determines the render order of objects that share the same camera based on their ordering in the Hierarchy panel.

-The object with the largest sorting order value will render last.
+The object with the largest sorting order value in its render group will render last.

 If you want to render one object in different angles with multiple cameras, make sure you set different render textures to those cameras.
-Learn more about Render Texture.
+Learn more about render textures.

 For example, take a look at the following diagram: